MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/bits-bytes-terms.md

   - In
     measurements, when the unit of measure isn't abbreviated, use the singular form of the unit of measure when the number is 1.
-Use the plural form for all other measurements.
+Use the plural form for all other measurements.<br />
     **Examples**
 0 megabytes
 0.5 megabytes
 1 megabyte
 15 megabytes

-  - Use *of* to add a modifier to a measurement used as a noun.
+  - Use *of* to add a modifier to a measurement used as a noun.<br />
     **Example**
     The operation requires 200 MB of available hard-drive space.

-  - Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI.
+  - Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI.<br />
     **Example**
     1,024 MB